Jsrodrigue/synthetic-data-creator/README.md

 This project is under the MIT License.
 See the `LICENSE` file for more details.

-## 🆘 Support

-If you have problems or questions:

-1. Check the documentation
-2. Search existing issues
-3. Create a new issue with problem details

 ## 🎓 Course Context & Learning Outcomes